segmentio/segment-docs/src/connections/destinations/catalog/actions-marketo-static-lists/index.md

 Check that you didn't create a list in the folder for the audience - Segment creates the list for you, and an existing one can conflict.

-Check that the audience members you expect have an email address on their profile.

 #### Audience size is smaller than expected
 Only users in the audience who also have an email address are uploaded to the list.

 You might need to adjust your query to filter out users without an email so you can get a better estimate of how many users will appear on the list.
-In the example below, we added an AND condition where users have a Custom trait of `email` which `exists`.

-If a user has multiple email addresses, each address appears once in the Marketo lists.
+If a user has multiple email addresses, each address appears once in the Marketo list.